 Your Tax Bucket

 The tax bucket is primarily referring to your income tax.
-If you’re an employee, then this bucket is already handled for you since the income that you receive from your employer is after tax income.
+If you’re an employee, this bucket is already handled for you since the income you receive from your employer is after-tax income.

 If you’re self-employed, then the tax bucket is where you’ll put 20% of your gross income.
-Once you’ve done that, then you divide 100% of what’s left over into the other 6 buckets.
+Once you’ve done that, you divide 100% of what’s left over into the other six buckets.

 “If you’re paying more than 20% in taxes, you’re not paying your accountant enough money!” – Kieron Sweeney

-The remaining 6 buckets are all after tax money.
+The remaining six buckets are all after-tax money.

 Your Investment Bucket

-The investment bucket is where you’ll routinely put 10% – 20% of your income.
-You can start with 10% and work your way up to 20%.
+You’ll routinely put 10% – 20% of your income in the investment bucket.
+You can start with 10% and work up to 20%.

 Why is that?
-It’s because the investment bucket is where you get to let your money grow.
-The next 5 buckets are where you get to spend your money for various purposes.
+It’s because the investment bucket is where you let your money grow.
+The principal amount, the money you invest, is what would remain unspent.
+But, depending on the type of investment, you might get to spend the income you receive from it.